asash/gsasrec/Readme.md

 Our SASRec code is based on the original SASRec code.

-The most important code part, that you can re-use in other projects:
+The most important code part that you can re-use in other projects:

 ```python
   alpha = self.model_parameters.vanilla_num_negatives / (self.data_parameters.num_items - 1)